Health Services Support

 Improving Local Health Services

 We also help rehabilitate health facilities and supply them with essential drugs and medical supplies.
 Where necessary, we recruit trained medical professionals to fill gaps in the health service system.
-International Medical Corps works with local health authorities to advocate the benefits of improving health services.
+And International Medical Corps works with local health authorities to advocate for the benefits of improving health services.

 Areas of Focus